chris-rock/chris-rock.github.io/src/contents/articles/nodejs-sha512/index.md

 template: article.jade
 ---

 Quite often you need to encrypt files.
 Recently I updated an application from encryption to [authenticated encryption](http://en.wikipedia.org/wiki/Authenticated_encryption) and used the encrypt-then-mac approach.

+Update: I created a node module that simplifies the process for you: [password-hasher](https://github.com/chris-rock/password-hasher)

 To create a hash from strings you just need a few lines in nodejs: